-- A 4-H or FFA member may exhibit a notebook, poster or display for any project they are enrolled in.
+A 4-H or FFA member may exhibit a notebook, poster or display for any project they are enrolled in.
 Each exhibitor may enter one exhibit per project area.
 No 3-D items allowed.
 Check with other divisions.
-Check with other divisions - if a division has an educational exhibit class (for example: Foods, Clothing, Crochet/Knitting, Entomology or Horticulture) - enter within that division. - 2.
-Notebook exhibits should be in a loose-leaf binder, and labeled with Name, Club and Project Area in the lower right corner of the front cover. - 3.
+Check with other divisions - if a division has an educational exhibit class (for example: Foods, Clothing, Crochet/Knitting, Entomology or Horticulture) - enter within that division.

+- 2. Notebook exhibits should be in a loose-leaf binder, and labeled with Name, Club and Project Area in the lower right corner of the front cover. - 3.
 Poster exhibits must not be larger than 22 x 30 inches.
 Posters must be labeled with Name, Club and Project Area on the lower right-hand corner. - 4.
-All standing tabletop displays must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4' may use a 2' x 3' (2x3 is 24 inches by 36 inches) or 3' x 4' (3x4 is 36 inches) by 48 inches) tabletop display and must be labeled with Name, Club and Project Area in lower edge on right side. - 5.
+All standing tabletop displays must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4' and must be labeled with Name, Club and Project Area in lower edge on right side. - 5.
 Exhibits will be judged on general appearance, information, and organization. - 6.
 4-H and FFA exhibitors should avoid using copyrighted materials whenever possible by originating his/her work.
 Copyrighted and/or trademarked materials utilized in displays, posters or other activities for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 7.
 For Shooting Sports only, Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4'; no additional table space available for promotional brochures or display items; content not to exceed display board borders.
-Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders. will be displayed on wall.
+Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders.
 Notebooks: no larger than 8 1⁄2" x 11".
-No card table exhibits allowed.

-- 8. Exhibits may contain no "live" ammunition, propellant or explosive powders.
+No card table exhibits allowed. - 8.
+Exhibits may contain no "live" ammunition, propellant or explosive powders.
 Exhibits may contain no working firearms.
 Broad heads, if displayed, must have the razor edges blunted.
 Exhibitors must have successfully completed one of the shooting sports project basic disciplines as certified by the Shooting Sports County Project Coordinator. - 9.
 Veterinary Science See specific information and rules below - 10.
 Wildlife See specific information and rules below

 - Class 1 Educational Notebook

 - Class 2 Educational Poster

 - Class 3 Tabletop Display

 - Class 4 Shooting Sports Educational Display or Promotion Poster

 - Class 5 Veterinary Science Large and Small Animal Poster, Notebook, or Display

 - Class 6 Wildlife

 - a) 6-5400 Wildlife Notebook, Poster, or Display

 - b) 6-5403 Fish Harvesting Equipment

 - c) 6-5404 Build a Fishing Rod

 - d) 6-5405 Casting Target

 - e) 6-5406 Wildlife Harvesting Equipment

-- f) 6-5407 Inventing Wildlife/Fish Harvesting Equipment, Aid or
+- f) 6-5407 Inventing Wildlife/Fish Harvesting Equipment, Aid or Accessory

-- g) 6-5408 Tanned Hides
+- a) 6-5408 Tanned Hides

 - h) 6-5409 Taxidermy

 - i) 6-5410 Wildlife Tracks

 - i) 6-5411 Wildlife Knowledge Check

 - k) 6-5412 Houses

 - I) 6-5413 Feeders/Waterers

-Veterinary Science
+Veterinary Science Rules

-Rules